Loading…

 Packing list – Packing list will list each commodity in the consignment and list the gross and net weights.

-Results of sampling and analysis - Each consignment of food and feed listed in Annex II shall be accompanied by the results of sampling and analysis performed on that consignment by the competent authorities of the third country of origin, or of the country where the consignment is consigned from if that country is different from the country of origin.
+Results of sampling and analysis - Each consignment of food listed in Annex II shall be accompanied by the results of sampling and analysis performed on that consignment by the competent authorities of the third country of origin, or of the country where the consignment is consigned from if that country is different from the country of origin.
+This is not required if your product is on Annex I.

-Importers will be required to pre-notify the Port Health Authority at least 1 working day ahead of arrival.
+Importers are required to pre-notify the Port Health Authority at least 1 working day ahead of arrival.
 This is done by creating a CHED-D on IPAFFS.

 Once the goods arrive at Dover, the importer (or agent on their behalf) must ensure that the goods are accompanied by original documents (commercial documents, the original official certificate and results of sampling and analysis).

 Evidence that the goods are accompanied by these original documents must be presented to Dover Port Health Authority via email to porthealth@dover.gov.uk before the vehicle leaves Dover.
-The original documents are required to be presented to Dover Port Health Authority within 10 days of arrival of the consignment by post to;
+For products under Annex II the original documents are required to be presented to Dover Port Health Authority on arrival of the consignment to the DDC council offices at the following address:

 Dover District Council